AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 ## 1. Types of Collections in Rust

-### Vectors (`Vec<T>`)
+### Vectors (`Vec&lt;T&gt;`)
 Vectors are dynamic arrays that can grow or shrink in size as needed.
 They are one of the most commonly used collections in Rust because of their flexibility.
-A `Vec<T>` is ideal when you need a resizable array where the number of elements can change during runtime.
+A `Vec&lt;T&gt;` is ideal when you need a resizable array where the number of elements can change during runtime.

 **Example:**
 ```rust